Portrait of artist Lee Ko

 "Life is like a quilt, so is my art."

 At the heart of her work is a careful collection of quiet stories carried by ordinary things.
-Lee is drawn to small, easily overlooked elements and the everyday experiences embedded within them.
-Recent and ongoing bodies of work, including Uncounted Butterflies, the 100 Eggs series, and the 100 Houses series, draw from daily life, memory, and lived experiences, allowing personal narratives to expand into shared visual forms.
+She is drawn to small, easily overlooked elements and the everyday experiences embedded within them.
+Recent and ongoing bodies of work, including Uncounted Butterflies, the 100 Eggs series, and the 100 Houses series, draw from daily life, memory, and lived experience, allowing personal narratives to expand into shared visual forms.

 When working with everyday or found materials, Lee never presents them in their original or recognizable state.
 Through sustained labor, materials are dismantled, refined, and brought as close as possible to their essential nature before being integrated into her work.
 Stripped of their former identities, they reappear in a more elemental form, fully absorbed into the visual language of the piece rather than standing apart as references to prior use.